mkl262/alertsnitch/README.md

 ### Grafana Compatibility

-AlertSnitch writes alerts in such a way that they can be explored using Grafana's MySQL/Postgres Data Source plugin.
-Refer to Grafana documentation for further instructions.
+AlertSnitch writes alerts in such a way that they can be explored using:
+- Grafana's MySQL Data Source plugin
+- Grafana's PostgreSQL Data Source plugin
+- Grafana's Loki Data Source

+Sample dashboards are provided in the [dashboards](./dashboards) folder for both SQL and Loki backends.

 ## Testing locally